Jeffrey Esko: Current Research Interests

-Work in his laboratory focuses on the structure, biosynthesis, and function of proteoglycans in development and disease using forward and reverse genetic methods.
-This includes development of animal models lacking key enzymes involved in proteoglycan assembly; application of genome-wide methods to identify novel genes involved in heparan sulfate assembly; analysis of guanidinylated glycosides that bind to proteoglycans; studies of proteoglycans in lipoprotein metabolism in the liver and macrophages; and studies of proteoglycan-associated receptors with particular emphasis on the vasculature and inflammation.
-He developed a carrier that exploits proteoglycans for delivery of high molecular weight cargo and used it for enzyme replacement therapy for lysosomal storage disorders.
-Most recently, he developed a facile method for diagnosis of mucopolysaccharidoses.
-His work is best described as cross-disciplinary, spanning chemistry, biochemistry, cell biology, genetics, and physiology.
+Work in his laboratory continues to focus on the structure, biosynthesis, and function of proteoglycans in development and disease using forward and reverse genetic methods.
+This includes development of animal models lacking key enzymes involved in proteoglycan assembly; application of genome-wide methods to identify novel genes involved in heparan sulfate assembly; analysis of agents that bind to proteoglycans; studies of proteoglycans in lipoprotein metabolism in the liver and macrophages; and studies of proteoglycan-associated receptors with particular emphasis on the vasculature, inflammation and sepsis.
+He developed a carrier that exploits proteoglycans for delivery of high molecular weight cargo and used it for enzyme replacement therapy for lysosomal storage disorders and developed a facile method for diagnosis of mucopolysaccharidoses.
+Most recently, he has turned his attention to the eye and the role heparan sulfate in age-related macular degeneration, working closely with his collaborator, Dr. Christopher Toomey.
+Esko's work is best described as cross-disciplinary, spanning chemistry, biochemistry, cell biology, genetics, and physiology.

 Honors and Boards

-His work has been recognized by the Karl Meyer Award (2007), the highest honor from the Society for Glycobiology, the IGO award from the International Glycoconjugate Organization (2011), a MERIT Award from the National Institutes of Health (2000-2010).
-He won Mizutani research grant in 1995 and 2007 and was recently elected as a Fellow of the American Association for the Advancement of Science.
-Esko received (January 2010) an honorary doctorate from Uppsala University, Sweden for his outstanding achievement in the field of glycobiology and for being an important collaborator and inspiring partner for Uppsala proteoglycan glycobiologists.
+His work has been recognized by the Karl Meyer Award (2007), the highest honor from the Society for Glycobiology, the IGO award from the International Glycoconjugate Organization (2011), the President's Innovator Award (2025) from the Society for Glycobiology, and a MERIT Award from the National Institutes of Health (2000-2010).
+He won Mizutani research grants in 1995 and 2007 and was recently elected as a Fellow of the American Association for the Advancement of Science.
+Esko received (an honorary doctorate from Uppsala University, Sweden in January 2010 for his outstanding achievement in the field of glycobiology and for being an important collaborator and inspiring partner for Uppsala proteoglycan glycobiologists.
 He has given several named lectureships, including the Blaffer lecture at MD Anderson and the WALS lecture at the National Institutes of Health.
-Esko has served on the numerous scientific, advisory, and editorial boards (Journal of Biochemistry, Journal of Biological Chemistry, Journal of Cell Biology, Glycobiology and as an ad hoc reviewer for Proceedings of the National Academy of Sciences, Journal Clinical Investigation, Biochimica Biophysica Acta, Matrix Biology, Nature and Science).
+Esko has served on the numerous scientific, advisory, and editorial boards (Journal of Biochemistry, Journal of Biological Chemistry, Journal of Cell Biology, Glycobiology and as an ad hoc reviewer for Proceedings of the National Academy of Sciences, Journal Clinical Investigation, Matrix Biology, Nature and Science).
 Additionally, he served as President of the Society for Glycobiology in 2002-2003 and as Director of the Biomedical Sciences Graduate Program at UCSD.